doncandela/mgah/mgah.md

 The docs for OpenMPI and `mpi4py` describe various ways of obtaining and installing these things, including building from source, but for the purpose of running an MPI-parallel Python program on a Linux PC the easiest thing is to use Conda to install both OpenMPI and `mpi4py` in an environment, here called **`ompi`**.
 The version of OpenMPI installed can be found using `mpirun --version`, while much more detailed info is returned by `ompi_info`:

 ```
+TODO (TRY FIRST) Call this environment m4p (as do below on Unity).
+Make simpler environment
+ompi with only openmpi to use when running apptainer?

 $ conda create -c conda-forge -n ompi openmpi=5 mpi4py python=3.12
 $ conda activate ompi
 (ompi)..$ mpirun --version